pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ```
 class FSLMaths(object):
-    """This class is the Python version of the fslmaths shell command. """

     def __init__(self, inimg):
-        """Create an FSLMaths object, which will work on the specified input
-        image.
-        """
         self.input      = inimg
         self.operations = []

     def add(self, value):
-        """Add the specified value to the current image. """
         self.operations.append(('add', value))

     def mul(self, value):
-        """Multiply the current image by the specified value. """
         self.operations.append(('mul', value))

     def div(self, value):
-        """Divide the current image by the specified value. """
         self.operations.append(('div', value))
 ```